wxs/cherylhsu.ca/content/pages/glossary.md

 Given that writing has been a process of unfolding in this Self-Directed Masters of *Designing with Dragons*, the words and images that I use are often surprising and expected encounters.
 I’m noticing emergent patterns in how I return to specific ideas --  gossamer threads weaving into a spiders’ webs that are beginning to catch and cradle meaning.
 Here, my desire is to begin to spin some of these threads into a bridge, so that we might meet in the middle and play together.

 Some of my explorations have been exuberantly poetic, in ways that I haven’t allowed or leaned into since I was a teenager nurturing a cringe-ey livejournal.
 It gives me a lot of personal pleasure and play in the writing process.
 I love the aesthetic vibe-creation of poetics, and the way it can express the potently ineffable, the thickly ambiguous, and the shimmering in-betweens.
 Yet the dark forest is dangerous as much as it is mysterious; Poetics conceal as much as it reveals.
-But it is closer truthful than anything that purports to be obvious, succinct, or simple: we inhabit diaphanous worlds of complexity and contradiction.
+But it feels closer to truth than anything that purports to be obvious, succinct, or simple: we inhabit diaphanous worlds of complexity and contradiction.

 So I hold a tension: **I believe that it is important to be responsible with my language.
 I want to honour poetics, and yet I deeply value clear and coherent communication.**